urbanjost/M_escape/README.md

    Code which only supported uppercase, ASCII 6/12 which required two "characters" to represent a lowercase letter, ...).
-This was long before UNICODE, so there were not many character glyphs, but this basic few was pretty much now set.
+This was long before UNICODE, so there were not many character glyphs, but this character set was pretty much now ubiquitious.

    Well, keyboards were not even standardized early-on, so you might not have a tilde or pound key to hit though!